i Prioritisation and resource allocation of the enforcement authorities

 - how to contact the Auditor General to submit such an application or to obtain information about the availability of an immunity application for the first undertaking; and

-- the possibility to obtain a marker.
+- the possibility of obtaining a marker.

 The Guidelines are still limited to cartel cases, with the express exclusion of other types of horizontal agreements and vertical agreements.
-To the extent that a hub-and-spoke cartel can be qualified as a cartel, it will be covered.8
+To the extent that a hub-and-spoke cartel can be qualified as a cartel, it will be covered.9

 iv Guide on information exchange